processing/processing-pi-website/content/tutorial/camera/index.md

 - Using built-in image filters
 - Live histogram viewer
 - Using shaders for realtime visual effects

+Let's start with a simple project that will give you an idea of how to leverage GLCapture class and use it with built-in image operations in Processing.

 ## Using built-in image filters with camera (blur, threshold, etc)